 Fourth, with the private sector, developers and investors play a very important role by integrating sustainable activities into projects.
 This approach allows businesses to meet the growing development requirements in the future as well as contribute to the country's overall sustainability goals.

 Furthermore, the public and private sectors must work together to raise public awareness of sustainability and empower stakeholders to integrate sustainable practices into all daily operations.
-By prioritizing energy efficiency, reducing emissions and promoting a culture of sustainability, Vietnam can consolidate its leadership in the global green transition, attract investors and strengthen its competitive advantage.
+By prioritizing energy efficiency, reducing emissions and promoting a culture of sustainability, Vietnam can strengthen its leadership in the global green transition, attract investors and strengthen its competitive advantage.

 Last but not least, the competitiveness and attractiveness of industrial parks will be improved by incorporating value-added services, including legal procedures, construction finishing, human resources and project management.
 This comprehensive strategy ensures that Vietnamese industry not only complies with global sustainability standards but also thrives in the global green economy.